gekiclaws/mla-chrome-extension/README.md

 # mla-chrome-extension
-A Chrome extension to automatically cite websites in MLA 9 format.
-Includes special formatting for Chinese websites.
+A Chrome extension that generates instant MLA 8 citations with just one click.
+Uniquely solves the problem of correctly formatting Chinese website citations, which most citation tools struggle with.

 To install the extension:
 1. Click the "code" button and download ZIP